 They also introduced me to their Pizzicata dance, a spinning dance where man circles woman circles man, and they laughed at how I danced it.

 Their music did not include influences of the East, of Turkey, that so peppers music from the Slovenian border to Syria.
 They too lacked that bitter taste, that peppery anger, which the people on the Eastern side of the Adriatic seem to possess.
 The heavy weight of the Turkish presence was palpably absent, something all too visibly present in Greece, Serbia, or Bulgaria.

 For a bit more of the Balkans in Italy, I went to the town of Otranto, where the Adriatic reaches its narrowest point.
 Here fortress walls and a properly frescoed Byzantine Church greet the visitor, the only place on the Italian mainland to fall to the Turks in 1481.
 Albanians were all over the town, ferry services advertised routes to Corfu, Valona, and Durres.

 Back in Corigliano d’Otranto, we had another evening of cafés and mini-festivals.
 More parties were due later in the week, in neighboring towns, but I had to move on.
 The place captivated me too much; it was like Greece with all the delights but without the weight.
 I sensed that if I did not leave, I might just stay.
 The next day, I boarded a ferry from Brindisi to Patras, the Peloponnesian port where my grandfather first set out for America.
 My friends waved from the pier.

+The Salentine Greeks are a lively bunch with a lust for life.
+They share blood with Greeks and aspects of their culture and language.
 They are a “lost” Greek homeland, but they do not feel lost, and they are at home.
 So was I when I was there.